MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/rem.md

 Records comments in a script, batch, or config.sys file.
 If no comment is specified, **rem** adds vertical spacing.

 > [!NOTE]
-> This command is internal for cmd.exe .
+> This command is internal to the command-line interpreter, cmd.exe .

 ## Syntax